torgiren/devops_blog/content/idea_devops_pushd_popd_en.rst

 After finishing work in ``/etc`` directories, I used ``popd`` to pop the top element, and position 1 became position 0, so I backed to the ``/tmp`` directory.
 It's the improved version of ``cd -``, because ``cd -`` allows to back only to the last directory and using stack allows to make any number of dir changes and then back to remembered position.

-We can also use ``pushd`` to add items on the stack without changing the current directory.
+We can also use ``pushd -n`` to add items on the stack without changing the current directory.
 It is added to the second position then.

 .. code-block:: console